Do Artifacts Found at Lost Roanoke Colony Solve 400-Year-Old Mystery?

 White had arranged a code with the colonists so that if they ever came under attack and had to flee, the colonists were to carve a Maltese cross into a tree, but no evidence of any such carved cross was ever discovered.
 However, on two trees, the words “Croatoan” and ‘Cro' had been carved, perhaps by the colony’s attackers, or maybe as a historical indicator saying the colonists had gone with the Croatans to Hatteras Island.
 However, poor weather forced White to abandon his search for the colonists and he never returned.

-Now, 400 years after the colony vanished, Scott Dawson, a native of Hatteras Island and amateur archaeologist, who has spent more than a decade excavating a site on the island, has found new evidence offering insights on the colony’s mysterious disappearance.
-A Wavy News 10 reports says the researcher has dug up “Tools, beads and arrow heads of Native American origin,” along with objects belonging to English settlers.
-Dawson believes he and a team of experts have located a “survivors camp,” where most of the colonist moved and integrated with the Croatoan tribe.
+In 2020, around 400 years after the colony vanished, Scott Dawson, a native of Hatteras Island and amateur archaeologist, who has spent more than a decade excavating a site on the island, found new evidence offering insights on the colony’s mysterious disappearance.
+A Wavy News 10 report said the researcher had dug up “Tools, beads and arrow heads of Native American origin,” along with objects belonging to English settlers.
+Dawson believed he and a team of experts had located a “survivors camp,” where most of the colonist moved and integrated with the Croatoan tribe.

 Decoding The Dare Stone